The Fray: The Fray and Christmas EP (2008–2010)

-Scars & Stories (2011–2012)
+Scars & Stories and Helios (2011–2016)

 In 2011, the Fray contributed two cover songs on compilation albums: "Take Your Time" for Listen to Me: Buddy Holly and "Mahna Mahna" for Muppets: The Green Album.
 Brendan O'Brien was hired to produce the band's third studio album, later named Scars & Stories.
 During an interview with Colorado Daily, Slade explained why the band had recruited him: "Sonically, we wanted to make this record sound as close as possible to the live shows."
 He cited Pearl Jam and Bruce Springsteen as influences for the sound of the record that they were trying to capture.
 As for the lyrical composition, Slade said the lyrics capture a more aggressive tone than their previous records.

 The band began recording the album in March 2011 in Nashville, Tennessee, at Blackbird Studio, and the audio mixing began on June 21, 2011.
 A month later, Slade confirmed via Twitter that the mixing and recording had been completed: "[We] finished our third record about half an hour ago."
 When asked about possible release dates for the album, Slade mentioned his hope was that the album will be out by October 2011 or at least in time for Thanksgiving.
 However, the date was pushed backed to early 2012.
 It was officially released on February 7, 2012.
 On September 13, 2011, during a live performance at the Ryman Auditorium in Nashville, the band debuted the album's first single, "Heartbeat", The band announced in an interview on the VH1 Top 20 Video Countdown that "Run for Your Life" would be the album's second single.
 A music video for the latter song was released on March 13, 2012.